 Do yourself a favor and really zoom in on these and contemplate them a bit.
 They are everywhere in Taipei, filling a hallway between other market stalls to your left and to your right.
 And every other place you can think of.
 They are evidently wildly popular.
-Weird to me because they are quite similar to the bubble game machines in the grocery store entries in the 1960s, my first introduction to Made in China: plastic pink finger rings with a black and gray trance spiral to spin in front of your sister’s eyes, or a teeny tiny deck of playing cards, or dice or a whistle.
-It seemed like even the grocery stores from that era, were obsolete.
-Along with the cash register receipt you were given a strip of stamps you could collect for the amount spent and fill into a book (green S&H stamps or red plaid Top Value ones) and get merchandise.
+Weird to me because they are quite similar to the bubble game machines in the grocery store foyers in the 1960s, my first introduction to Made in China: plastic pink finger rings with a black and gray trance spiral to spin in front of your sister’s eyes, or a teeny tiny deck of playing cards, or dice or a whistle.
+I feel like even the grocery stores from that era are obsolete.
+How did these survive?
+The memory still bleeds.
+Along with the cash register receipt way back then you were handed a strip of stamps representing the amount spent.
+With these you could work toward licking and filling a book (green S&H stamps or Plaid ones) to claim merchandise like a toaster or a wall clock.
 I was into that kind of organization.
-It was a challenge.
+An easy challenge.
 My great-grandmother owned a candy store and I collected enough cards to merit boxes of free peanut butter cups and mallo cups.

-But I thought before coming to Taipei that they had become, along with the grocery chains themselves, obsolete.
+But I thought before coming to Taipei that they were, along with the old grocery stores, no more.
 But actually they are wildly popular.

 There is quite a bit of sharing responsibilities among the vendors here, primarily the Urak Lawoí, a clan of the Chao Leh, the people of the sea.
 What appear to be untended goods aren’t necessarily untended.